0xGusMcCrae/aave-liquidator-bot/README.md

 Bot will take these accounts and check for liquidatable health factors and acquire other info from AAVE needed to liquidate, determine profitability, etc

 Bot will then use a deployed liquidator contract to get a flashloan from AAVE to liquidate the account

+I don't expect this bot to be competitive on mainnet(arbitrum) anytime soon - my goal is simply to get it to work.